CCMMMA/wacommplusplus/README.md

 of Lagrangian particles released in one hour, and the emission profile that could be set statically or changed during the simulation.

-The WaComM system can be used in more ways: as a decision support tool, to aid in the selection of the best suitable areas for farming activity deployment, or in an ex-post fashion in order to achieve better management of offshore activities.
+The WaComM system can be used in more ways: as a decision support tool, to aid in the selection of the most suitable areas for farming activity deployment or in an ex-post fashion to achieve better management of offshore activities.

 # Parallelization schema
-WaComM++ uses a particle-based Lagrangian approach relying on a tridimensional ocean dynamics field produced by coupled Eulerian ocean model.
+WaComM++ uses a particle-based Lagrangian approach relying on a tridimensional ocean dynamics field produced by a coupled Eulerian ocean model.

 WaComM++ has been designed with hierarchical parallelism in mind.
 Nevertheless, some requirements have been strongly driven by the transport and diffusion Lagrangian model, for example, the need for data exchange using standard and well-known formats.